Shrihari6/Personal_Finance_Analyser/README.md

 ### Usage
 1. Set up a backend system (e.g., Node.js, Python, etc.) to interact with the MySQL database.
-2. Log and categorize income, expenses, savings, and budgets.
+2. Log and categorize income, expenses, savings, debts and investments.
 3. Calculate and analyze your **financial health score** based on entered data.

 ## License